You are here

 On the inside

-Normal Fiesta stuff .
-OK front room, average for a supermini behind.
-A decently made if slightly busy dash.
-The ST gets great seats, aluminium pedals and a go-faster wheel.
+Normal Fiesta stuff.
+OK front room, average for a supermini behind, middling boot space that’s not beaten by cars like the Skoda Fabia.
+Oh, and a decently made if slightly busy dash, which makes doing simple things like changing the radio frequency slightly baffling.
+The ST also gets great seats, aluminium pedals and a go-faster wheel.

 The ST opens at £17,645, which is well under £100 per horsepower, and includes the Recaros, plus six-speed gearbox, air con, DAB radio, fogs, SYNC connectivity and voice activation.
 ST2 brings you a Sony ICE, partial leather, LEDs and privacy glass.
 Economy is well-behaved on the official measure, but you won’t drive in a wellbehaved way.
 Still, a day-to-day 35mpg is on.
 And it’s a Ford innit, so you’re never far from a dealer, or a tuner, or a web-forum of crazed fast Ford enthusiasts.